aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 Some of the tests from Lab 1 are also relevant here, now performed on the `TramNetwork` class and its methods.
 You can try to generate data for them from the stop and line lists by using `hypothesis`.

+Another thing to test is the connectedness of the tram network.
+This could be done simply by just depth-first or breadth-first search, as explained in lecture notes Section 5.5.

 We may collect more testing hints here even after publishing the lab.